 All About Growing Echinacea

-Echinacea is a self seeding, bunching perennial that is native to North America.
+Echinacea, or coneflower, is a self seeding, bunching perennial that is native to North America.

 Because it’s a native plant, it’s fairly easy to grow.

 As far as light goes, echinacea is technically a plant that needs full to part sun, but it can do fairly well in a shady spot of the garden.